MostroP2P/mostro/README.md

 ## Install

+If you want to run Mostro on your local machine, you can follow the instructions below, if you want to run it on a server, you can follow the instructions in the [INSTALL.md](INSTALL.md) file.

-Clone the repository and then create a new `settings.dev.toml` file based on `settings.tpl.toml` file.
+Clone the repository and then create a new `settings.toml` file based on `settings.tpl.toml` file.

 ```
 $ git clone https://github.com/MostroP2P/mostro.git
 $ cd mostro
-$ cp settings.tpl.toml settings.dev.toml
+$ cp settings.tpl.toml settings.toml
 ```

-To connect to an LND node, you must define 4 variables within the [lightning] section of the settings.dev.toml file.
+To connect to an LND node, you must define 4 variables within the [lightning] section of the settings.toml file.

 _lnd_cert_file:_ LND node TLS certificate file path.